 This course explores the basic health of women across the lifespan.
 Topics covered include: the normal reproductive cycle, dysfunctions of menstruation, contraceptive devices and information, sexually transmitted infections, how to perform a well-woman examination, and PAP smear interpretation.
-Also included is information about the female sexual response and various mental and emotional aspects of wellness and health.
-Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.
+Also included is information about the female

 MDWF 3010 Complications of the Prenatal Period, 3.5 cr.

 (3 academic credits/.5 clinical credits)

-PREREQUISITE: Completion of all Phase Two classes or special permission from Registrar or currently a CPM/RM This course covers complications during the prenatal period.
-Students will prepare midwifery practice directive documents that guide management for complications during the prenatal period.
-Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of care of the Certified Professional Midwife.
+PREREQUISITE: Completion of all Phase Two classes or special permission from Registrar or currently a CPM/RM This course covers complications during the prenatal period, including etiology, identification, management, and discussion with clients.
+Students will prepare midwifery practice directive documents that guide management for complications during the prenatal period, develop shared decision-making documents, and evaluate procedures for transfer of care.
+Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of practice of the Certified Professional Midwife.